 End Sub

-- Run this code and it will copy row number 6 and paste it in row number 10.
+- Run the code.
+It will copy row number 6 and paste it in row number 10.

 Read More: Macro to Insert Row and Copy Formula in Excel